July 2012 in Network Rail and Suppliers

 Response from BAM Nuttall

-From the project SACC sheets, it is apparent some individuals were occasionally travelling up to six hours per day.
-However, their shift time was reduced accordingly to 5.5 hours in order to provide a door-to-door time of 11.5 hours, which is well within the maximum permitted 14 hours.
+Exceedances of Network Rail's 14 hour door-to-door recommendation: A review of the project SACC sheets has identified that some individuals were occasionally travelling up to six hours per day.
+However, their shift time was reduced accordingly to 5.5 hours in order to provide a door-to- door time of 11.5 hours, well within the maximum permitted 14 hours.
 The project team recognised that this amount of travel time was not ideal and personnel were encouraged to lodge locally.
-It is understood that not all individuals took up this offer, overnight accommodation is still being made available to staff.
-We have had confirmation from KJ Rail that they have never removed the provision of overnight accommodation and that they continue to provide that facility for personnel working on the EG3 and other projects.
+It is understood that not all individuals took up this offer.